SumanthMysore/SumanthMysore/README.md

 I'm enthusiastic about implementing automation and best practices to streamline software development and deployment processes.
 I aspire to facilitate collaboration between development and operations teams, ensuring smooth and efficient software delivery.

-- 🔭 I’m currently exploring some Azure services.
+- 🔭 I’m currently exploring on Azure Landing zone and services.
 - 🌱 I’m continuously learning new tools and technologies in the DevOps ecosystem.
 - 💬 Feel free to ask me about CI/CD, Docker, or anything you see below..!